 Try to create a separate Work Order for every item that must be produced so that items can enter production as soon as their materials are ready.
 This system helps prevent bottlenecks.

 Due Date: This is the date by which the goods should be produced.
-The Due Date can be set automatically and will consider work shifts and how long the goods take to manufacture.
+The Due Date is generally considered flexible and can be adjusted to fit in with production schedules.

-If the Due Date is later than the Required Date, it is shown in red.
+If the Due Date is later than the Required Date or today, it is shown in red.
 In this case, you can see if the job can be started sooner or negotiate a new delivery date with your customer.

 ℹ️ This sequence of events depends on your settings.

-The Job view integrates with Goods Issued and Received to show you whether the materials are ready.
+The Job view integrates with Goods Issued and Received to show if the materials are ready.

-If the materials are ready (at 100%), you can proceed with the job and send it into the Planning Stage (Actions (button) > Add / Update Planning).
+If the materials are ready (at 100%), you can release the job to production (Actions (button) > Release to Production).

 When jobs are in the Planning Stage, they have white icons (abbreviations) for each stage that must be completed.

-When jobs are in the Planned Stage, they have colour-coded icons (abbreviations).
+When jobs are scheduled, they have colour-coded icons (abbreviations).
+Jobs can be scheduled, and the scheduling adjusted from multiple Views.

 When choosing to send the jobs into production, consider the following: